codeplaysoftware/cuda-to-sycl-nbody/README.md

 ## Running on different platforms

-The script `./scripts/run_nbody.sh` will run the nbody simulation, selecting a different binary based on the `-b` flag, where `-b` can be any of: `cuda`, `dpcpp`, `computecpp`.
+The script `./scripts/run_nbody.sh` will run the nbody simulation, selecting a different binary based on the `-b` flag, where `-b` can be `cuda` or `dpcpp`.
 Subsequent positional arguments are passed on to the `nbody` binary.
 These positions args are described in the [Simulation](#Simulation) section.
 For example, to run on the DPC++ OpenCL host backend with 25600 (100 * 256) particles, executing 10 timesteps per rendered frame:

 ```
 ./scripts/run_nbody.sh -b dpcpp 100 10